-PIN this recipe to your Pinterest Board!
+PIN this recipe to your Pinterest Board for later!

 – 4 large eggs (use free range eggs which have deep yellow/orange yolks)

 – 3 medium carrots

 – Mayonnaise (I recommend my homemade mayonnaise)

 – Green onions or parsley for garnish, optional